rdzman/test/README.md

     gen6_output     = results.gen(6, PG);
     branch51_flow   = results.branch(51, PF);

-For additional info, see the User's Manual and the on-line help documentation for the various MATPOWER functions.
+For additional info, see the [MATPOWER User's Manual][5], the [on-line function reference][8], or the built-in help documentation for the various MATPOWER functions.
 For example:

     help runpf
     help runopf
     help mpoption